How to Integrate with Harvest

 For Linked Projects

-- Edits to project name.
+- Edits to project name, code, and client.

 - The remaining budgets of your Harvest projects.
 You can see more about this feature here.